 Options for People Who Don’t Want to Use .htaccess

-.htaccess configuration files are fairly helpful when it comes to limiting access to a website.
+.htaccess configuration files are fairly helpful when it comes to limiting access to protect your website from a hacker.
 However, it’s not necessarily the most effective or efficient method.

 Your Web Host May Be Able to Help